JeremyTBradshaw/MSGraphPSEssentials/README.md

 AccessToken | Use `$TokenObject` where `$TokenObject = New-MSGraphAccessToken ...`
 Request | Use the **HTTP request** shown in MS Graph reference articles.
 Include the query parameters, E.g. ``"auditLogs/signIns?&`$filter=userId eq '86d691b0-8c2b-4adf-bdcd-d9f0ab7b6183' and status/errorCode eq 0"``.
 The leading forward slash (e.g. "<b>/</b>users") can be include or omitted.
 Body<br/>(Optional) | Use the **request body** as shown in MS Graph reference articles, supplied as a hashtable (the function converts it to JSON automatically). nextLinkAction | **Warn**, Ignore, Inquire, Continue, SilentlyContinue.
 When multiple pages of results are available (i.e. more than 100 users), use this to decide how and whether to keep getting the next page of results.
+When possible, it is best to use the $top OData query option to set a larger page size to avoid an unnecessary abundance of nextLink requests.

 **Example 1**